 Dinner was served in the beautiful dining room with its fan-vaulted ceiling.
 The room formed part of the original Abbey gatehouse, and dates back to the 13th century.

-Beaulieu has been affected by the Covid-19 Pandemic restrictions so please check their website for opening times.
+Beaulieu is open daily from 10am every day except Christmas Day.
 A general admission ticket gives you entrance to the National Motor Museum, The World of Top Gear, Beaulieu Palace House, Beaulieu Abbey, Little Beaulieu and The Secret Army Exhibition.
 Visit the Beaulieu website to find out more.